Amit-Roy-github/weather-app/README.md

   ![Screenshot ](./src/assets/images/tem.png)

-## Detail of your specified Location
+## Detail of your specific Location
 - Let the User Know about the Country Name , State Name and City .
 - The Longitue and Latitude of the location